Pennsylvania Fly Fishing 3 min read

 Trip Planning Tips

-If you are looking for lodging options in the area, Motel 6 Pottstown is around fifteen minutes away from Manatawny Creek.
-This is an unassuming motel with reasonable rates that offers free WiFi and free coffee.
-If you prefer a more quaint stay, the Yellow House Hotel in Douglassville, PA is close by and offers bed and breakfast accommodations in an historic setting.
-If camping is your thing, Brandywine Creek Campground has its own fishing pond (not that you’ll need it.)
+If you prefer a more quaint stay, the Yellow House Hotel in Douglassville, PA, is close by and offers bed and breakfast accommodations in a historic setting.
+If camping is your thing, Brandywine Creek Campground has its fishing pond (not that you’ll need it.)

 Looking for more places to fish?
 Visit our DIY Guide to the Best Fly Fishing in Pennsylvania.